What is the mission & purpose of the University of La Verne SBDC?

 To learn about the University of La Verne Small Business Development Center’s services, please call (909) 448-1556.

-Do you have to be in business to use the services of SBDC?
+Do I need to be in business to use SBDC services?

 Do I need to write a business plan?

-For assistance with business plan writing, or to attend a training seminar on Business Plan writing, please contact (909) 448-1556.
+For assistance with writing your business plan or to attend a training seminar please check out our calendar here for seminars on writing a business plan or contact us at (909) 448-1556.